Canon M6 vs Canon R

 |Fujifilm X-E3« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y||Fujifilm X-E3|

-Both the M6 and the Canon R are recent models that feature in their makers' current product line-up.
+Both the M6 and the Canon R are recent models that are part of the current product line-up.
 The M6 replaced the earlier Canon M5, while the Canon R does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon M6 vs Canon R

 So how do things add up?
 Which of the two cameras – the Canon M6 or the Canon R – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M6: